-- Baka and Test: Summon the Beasts has Minami who when shocked, loses the ability to speak Japanese and begins to spout gibberish in German and takes a while before she snaps out of it.
+- Baka and Test: Summon the Beasts has Minami who when shocked, loses the ability to speak Japanese and begins to spout gibberish in German.
+It takes a while before she calms down.

 - Adele Couteau on the Heroes-based Eclipse RPG is quite prone to using French tirades to bestow curse-ridden insults and threats of violence upon her enemies.
 Not even her fiancé is immune to recieving them on occasion...